typetron/typetron.org/tutorials/twitter-clone/topics_and_hashtags.md

 Before making a request to set a user's topics, we need a few topics added in our database.
 Since we don't have an admin dashboard we can use to add these topics (which will be the 3rd tutorial), we have to do it manually through the SQL client we are using.
-So, go ahead and add a few topics like "Music", "Health", "Programming" etc. Let's create a _TopicsController_ together with a _Topic_ model, so we can get a list of all the available topics on our social
+So, go ahead and add a few topics like "Music", "Health", "Programming" etc. Also, add a few hashtags to these topics.
+For example, add the "jazz" hashtag to the "Music" topic.
+We will use this later.

-platform:
+Let's create a _TopicsController_ together with a _Topic_ model, so we can get a list of all the available topics on our social platform:

 ```file-path
 📁 Controllers/Http/TopicsController.ts